Consensys/hyperledger-besu-ethers/README.md

 This library uses Ethers.js version 5 which is still in experimental status.
 It is not yet ready for production use.
 See [Ethers.js](#ethersjs) for more details.

-Pantheon's new privacy group features are still being built out are not ready for production use.
+Pantheon's new privacy features are not ready for production use.
 See [Privacy Group Limitations](#privacy-group-limitations) for more details.

 # Install